boozook/playdate/cargo/README.md

 # Build System for Playdate applications

-Cargo-playdate is a plugin for cargo that can build programs for [Playdate handheld gaming system](https://play.date) written in Rust.
+Cargo-playdate is a cross-platform plugin for cargo that can build programs for [Playdate handheld gaming system](https://play.date) written in Rust.
+It also works as standalone tool.

-It can build programs written in Rust, manage assets, build package for Playdate and run in sim or install and run on device.
+It can build programs written in Rust, manage assets, build package for Playdate and run on sim or device.
 Usually it builds static or dynamic libraries for sim and hardware, but also it can build executable binaries for hardware and this method produces highly optimized output with dramatically minimized size (thanks to DCE & LTO).
 _\* But for binaries you're need also patched pdc from [dev-forum][]._